tHESE INGREDIENTS ARE NEVER IN happy Products

 Glycerin is usually the second or third ingredient in toothpaste.
 Glycerin is a member of the soap family and used to improve mouth feel.
 There is also controversy regarding it leaving a film on tooth surfaces.

 4. Potassium Nitrate

 Potassium nitrate is a chemical used in toothpaste marketed to address tooth sensitivity.
 It does not work by curing the cause, which is usually exposed dentin at the gum line.
 It interacts with the nerve endings in your dentin so the sensitivity signals are blocked to the brain; so sensitivity is not felt, but still happening at the dentin/gum line area.

-All of these chemicals and dyes in commercial toothpaste serve no oral care purpose, but only to give toothpaste the right mouth feel, consistency (viscosity), storage life, color, and taste.
+All of these chemicals in commercial toothpaste serve no oral care purpose, but only to give toothpaste the right mouth feel, consistency (viscosity), storage life, color and taste.
 These are: PEG-12, tetrasodium pyrophosphate, propylene glycol, sodium saccharin, artificial sugars, sodium benzoate, sodium hydroxide, titanium dioxide, methylcellulose, among others.

 6. Charcoal or Dark Clay

 I prefer my bathroom vanity and sink to look clean and elegant rather than black or brown after brushing my teeth.
 Just my personal preference.

 Cocamidopropyl betaine (CAPB) is a chemical found in many personal care products, including toothpaste, shampoo, and body wash.
 It's function is to make products produce more foam.
 CAPB has been found to cause allergic reactions in some people, including irritated skin and rashes (LiveStrong.com)

 8. Other Mouth Rinse chemicals